 Welcome to the Let’s Grow Leaders Frontline Festival!
 This month, our contributors share their thoughts about diversity and inclusion AND we share some powerful videos on the subject.
 Thanks to Joy and Tom Guthrie of Vizwerx Group for the great pic and to all our contributors.

 Are you a leadership writer?
 We’d love to have you join us with your articles, videos, podcast episodes, or simply your best thinking on the topic (even if you don’t have additional content to link.)
-Our topic for April is mentoring.
+Our topic for April is a special edition for sharing COVID-19 support resources.
 Click here to submit your thoughts and content!

 Now, on to this month’s festival!

 How to Get Serious About Diversity and Inclusion in the Workplace, Janet Stovall

 Nate Regier of Next Element Consulting provides Six Types of Unconscious Bias Caused by Personality, Part 1 Did you know that personality causes unconscious bias?
 In this two-part series, I reveal how the six personality types in each of us contribute to bias.
 Follow Nate.

 Paula Kiger of Big Green Pen offers Please Don’t Call Me Karen: Stereotypes are damaging across the board.
 They’re especially troublesome at a time when so many people are at odds with one another.
 A slightly flipped look at things, from the perspective of the insult “Karen” (not to be confused with Karin LOL).
 Follow Paula.

 Eileen McDargh of The Resiliency Group shares this thought: To honor those who are different from us—in any manner, Fred Rogers had great advice: “In times of stress, the best thing we can do for each other is to listen with our ears and our hearts and to be assured that our questions are just as important as our answers.”
 Follow Eileen.